Jean-Baptiste Ouédraogo

 Jean-Baptiste Philippe Ouédraogo ([ʒɑ̃ batist filip wedʁaɔɡo]; born 30 June 1942), also referred to by his initials JBO, is a Burkinabé physician and retired military officer who served as President of Upper Volta (now Burkina Faso) from 8 November 1982 to 4 August 1983.
 He has since mediated a few national political disputes and operates a clinic in Somgandé.

 Ouédraogo received his early education in Upper Volta before joining the Upper Voltan Army and studying medicine abroad.
 After working in healthcare, he was appointed chief medical officer of the Ouagadougou military camp.
 He participated in the November 1982 coup d'état and shortly thereafter assumed the presidency.
 More ideologically moderate than most of his comrades, Ouédraogo did not command much popular support and governed the country amid an unstable political climate.
+He was for private ownership of businesses.
 A protracted dispute with Prime Minister Thomas Sankara resulted in his removal from power in a coup in August 1983 and imprisonment.
 He was released in 1985 and resumed medical work.
 He opened a clinic in Somgandé in 1992, which he still operates.
 In the 2010s, he acted as a mediator between opposing political factions.

 Early life and education

-Jean-Baptiste Ouédraogo was born on 30 June 1942 in Kaya, French West Africa, to a Mossi family.
-He started his education at the École Primaire Catholique de Bam, later attending the minor seminary of Pabré before completing his secondary education at the Lycée de Philippe-Zinda-Kaboré de Ouagadougou.
+Jean-Baptiste Ouédraogo was born on 30 June 1942 in Kaya, French West Africa.He started his education at the École Primaire Catholique de Bam, later attending the minor seminary of Pabré before completing his secondary education at the Lycée de Philippe-Zinda-Kaboré de Ouagadougou.
 He studied medicine at the University of Abidjan and the School of Naval Medicine in Bordeaux, graduating from the latter in 1974.
 He then took courses at the University of Strasbourg, with a focus in paediatrics.
 Ouédraogo finished his studies with a doctor of medicine, and degrees in sports medicine and in paediatrics and child welfare.

 Ouédraogo became the first head of the paediatrics department at the Centre hospitalier universitaire Yalgado-Ouédraogo in Ouagadougou, serving there from 1976 until 1977.
 Afterwards he interned at a hospital in Mulhouse until 1981.
 He married a school teacher, Bernadette, and had three children with her, all of whom became physicians.